$2.3 million stolen from Wisconsin Republicans is recovered

 People are also reading…

-The party has increased its cybersecurity operations over the past two years and have not been hacked again, although there have been numerous attempts, said Jefferson, the current chairman.
-That work includes contracting with an outside agency to help train party employees, Jefferson said.
+The party has increased its cybersecurity operations over the past two years and has not been hacked again, although there have been numerous attempts, Jefferson said.
+That work includes contracting with an outside agency to help train party employees, he said.

 "Cybersecurity has only become more of a problem over the past two years," he said.